KYOSS/website/docs/README.md

 ## Presentations

-Our November meeting will feature the following presentations:
+Our December meetings will feature the following presentations:

-* Weight Initialization Methods for Neural Networks by Ida Karem
+* Proxmox: Home Virtualization by Joshua Stelly
-* Editing Plaintext Tables with Emacs & OrgMode by William Lindley
+* Asciinema - Record and playback your CLI session by Devin Phillips
-* StormM (a Manjaro XFCE respin) by Ben Fitzpatrick
+* Gentoo Linux on an M1 Macbook Air by Ben Fitzpatrick

 ## Links